Syncfusion AI Assistant

 NOTE

-If the DocumentPath property is not set, the PDF Viewer renders without loading a PDF document.
-Users can use the Open option in the toolbar to browse and open a PDF as needed.
+If the DocumentPath property is not set, the PDF Viewer renders without loading a PDF.
+Use the Open toolbar option to browse and open a PDF.

 Blazor Web App SfPdfViewer rendering in browser